-The Jeep® Trailhawk concept merged the spectrum of the Jeep brand by combining the core off-road features of the body-on-frame four-door Jeep Wrangler Unlimited (JK) with the refined sophistication of an on-road open-air concept vehicle, providing a unique and fresh expression for Jeep.
-Built off the 2007 Jeep Wrangler platform, the Jeep Trailhawk was a more refined highway cruiser without sacrificing any of Jeep’s legendary off-road capabilities.
+The Jeep® Trailhawk Concept merged the spectrum of the Jeep brand by combining the core off-road features of the body-on-frame four-door Jeep Wrangler Unlimited (JK) with the refined sophistication of an on-road open-air concept vehicle, providing a unique and fresh expression for Jeep.
+Built off the Wrangler (JK) platform, the Jeep Trailhawk was a more refined highway cruiser without sacrificing any of Jeep’s legendary off-road capabilities.

 “The key to the look of the Trailhawk,” said Nick Vardis, Principal Exterior Designer, “is the vehicle’s distinctive proportions, due in part to its 116-inch wheelbase.
 The dash-to-front-axle dimension is dramatically long, giving the vehicle a sense of forward motion, while the front and rear overhangs are tight and abbreviated.“

-Vardis said the body side was muscular and broad-shouldered, with the sheet metal pulled into shape, much like a drawn arrow in the bow of a skilled archer.
+The bodyside was muscular and broad-shouldered, with the sheet metal pulled into shape, much like a drawn arrow in the bow of a skilled archer.
 Even the pillars were pulled back.
-The forward motion of the body was further accented by the drive of the raising beltline.
+The forward motion of the body was further accented by the drive of the rising beltline.

 “The flares are stretched and pulled taut at one end,” Vardis said.
 “Each presents a ‘long side’ angled toward the center of the body.”

 The body, in turn, tapered toward the front in plan view to expose more of the flares and accent the wide stance.
 The flares enclosed large 22-inch, five-spoke wheels, each with a hefty 34-inch overall diameter.
 The specially-crafted tires were accented by a red stripe, with the red color repeated on the exposed brake calipers.